Max46656/EverythingInGreasyFork/省力/Freely Set Shortcuts/README.md

 english | [![Static Badge](https://img.shields.io/badge/lang-zh_tw-green)](https://github.com/Max46656/EverythingInGreasyFork/blob/main/%E7%9C%81%E5%8A%9B/Freely%20Set%20Shortcuts/README.zh-Hant.md)
 # Freely Set Shortcuts

+Do you often click a button or link while browsing a webpage that isn't on the navigation bar?
+Or do you need to click through multiple layers of the navigation bar to reach the desired button?
+Or do you want to avoid minimizing a full-screen video or other multimedia element to click another button?

 ## Overview
 This user script allows users to define shortcuts with single or double modifier keys to click specific elements on webpages matching specified URL patterns.